Before launching your software or app into a global market, it has to undergo software release testing for localization.

 After the text strings have been translated and the build completed, software release testing assures the quality of all language, appearance and functional elements.
 This process enables you to externalize translatable or location-specific strings, identify fixed elements that allow text expansion and uncover issues with word order and grammar in concatenation.
-There are three types of software testing:
+There are three types of software testing and mobile app testing:

 - Language testing confirms the translation is correct.
 Name, date and time formats must be localized, as do icons, currency symbols and colors.
 “Someone can say that a small typo in a label should not be seen as a quality issue compared to a functionality not working correctly,” Menard says.
 “My experience…shows the contrary.
 Those customers are really looking to get a working product which includes a correct translation.”

 - Cosmetic testing identifies visual problems with the layout.
 This includes things like fonts and font sizes that are unreadable in the target language character set, images with text that isn’t translated or localized, or strings that are longer in the target language and become visible to users.
 “As strings in the user interface change during localization, the XIBs themselves need to be updated to accommodate the longer or shorter strings,” Nielsen notes.